VilktorK/Scroll-Through-Spaces-MacOS/README.md

 # Scroll Through Spaces on MacOS WIP
-When the users mouse is on the top bar scrolling will move through spaces
+When the user's mouse is on the menu bar, scrolling will move through spaces.

 Requires Hammerspoon